Using an agency

 - Control is someone dictating what work a person does and how they go about doing that work.
 Control also includes someone having the power to move the person from one job to another.

 They also give a helpful example of where they think supervision, direction and control would not apply in the context of a PA (see page 14 of the document accessed through the link).
 However, where you give instructions to the PA and have procedures which must be followed by them, it is likely there will be supervision, direction or control over the manner in which the services are provided and therefore a PAYE obligation on the agency.

 It may be tempting to give the agency information which means that they do not operate PAYE, as this may mean lower costs for you.
-However, where there is any element of doubt, then it is best to err on the side of caution and tell the agency that the worker will be under your supervision, direction and control, so as to protect yourself as best as possible from any potential problems with HMRC at a later date.
+However, where there is any element of doubt, then it is best to err on the side of caution and tell the agency that the agency worker will be under your supervision, direction and control, so as to protect yourself as best as possible from any potential problems with HMRC at a later date.

 Why else might I need to consider whether the agency PA is under my supervision, direction or control?

-Agency PAs often work on lots of different engagements and may incur substantial travel costs in getting to their various work locations, from their homes.
+Managed agency PAs often work on lots of different engagements and may incur substantial travel costs in getting to their various work locations, from their homes.
 However agency PAs (and other temporary workers employed through an employment intermediary) are prevented from claiming relief on their home to work travel and subsistence expenses if they are under the supervision, direction or control (or the right thereof), of any person, as to the manner in which they undertake their role.